Daniel García Andújar. Documenta 14

 From 20:00 (burning 23h aprox.)

 The Trojan Horse sculpture has been conceived as anti-monument reflecting on the “night games of war” (Reichs Veterans Day, Kassel, June 4 1939) developed in Germany during the Nazi period.
-The sculpture has been created by the with the aid of a software working with an aleatory combination of body types and then materially constructed by Manolo Martín, a team of traditional craftsmen who produce Valencia’s Fallas puppets in Spain to be burned.
+The sculpture has been created by the artist with the aid of a software working with an aleatory combination of body types and then materially constructed by Taller Manolo Martín, a team of traditional craftsmen who produce Valencia’s Fallas puppets in Spain to be burned.
 Following this ritual, the sculpture will also be burn during the night of Saint John (also known as Jani, Adonia, Midsommar, Ivan Kupala Day, Juhannus Mittumari, etc.) as part of a pagan celebration aimed at letting go of what is no longer needed and saving what has to remain.

 Open Fire Party with: